LowPolyCount/UI-Power-Tools/README.md

 - Focus Display Tool
 - Verse Support

+#License
+UIPT is distributed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 # FAQ

 ### Can I use MVVM with UICS?
 Yes!
-UICS doesn't specify how you set the visual elements of your widgets so you can use MVVM, or just plain blueprint to do that.
+UICS doesn't specify how you set the visual elements of your widgets so you can use MVVM, blueprint, or some other method.

 ### Who made this?
-This was created by [Joel Gonzales aka "LowPolyCount"](https://www.lowpolycount.com)
+This was created by [Joel Gonzales | "LowPolyCount"](https://www.lowpolycount.com)

 ### Why was this made?
-I'm tired of having to make a new UI Content Creation System whenever I change jobs.
-The laziest way to fix this is by making an open source version that can be used at any job.
+I'm tired of having to rewrite the same things whenever I change jobs.
+The laziest way to fix it is by making an open source version that can be used at any job.
 I'm also terrible at making money.

 ### Well that's cool.
 That wasn't a question.